SizeCredit/size-solidity/README.md

 - repay should never DoS due to underflow
 - only FOLs can be claimed(??)
 - a loan is liquidatable if a user is liquidatable (CR < LCR)
+- Taking loan with only virtual collateral does not decrease the borrower CR
+- Taking loan with real collateral decreases the borrower CR

 References